Some Apple Watch buyers to get shipments sooner than expected

-SAN FRANCISCO (Reuters) - Some Apple Watch buyers who thought they would have to wait until June to receive their new gadgets will get them sooner, Apple Inc said on Wednesday.
+SAN FRANCISCO, April 22 (Reuters) - Some Apple Watch buyers who thought they would have to wait until June to receive their new gadgets will get them sooner, Apple Inc said on Wednesday.

 On Wednesday, Apple notified some buyers that they would not have to wait so long after all.